hl7au/au-fhir-base/input/pagecontent/generalguidance.md

 * sufficient community agreement on the 'what' for a use case
 * there is no current or coming soon IG project that covers the scope of the use case

-Generic use case resource profiles are defined as open (i.e. allowing additional elements and rules) which makes for a much for flexible template - it's open for use in wider contexts, but also means that the content of the resource is not closed, and applications have to decide how to handle content not described by the profile.
+Generic use case resource profiles are defined as open, allowing additional elements and rules.
+This results in a more flexible template that can be used across wider contexts, but also means that the resource content is not closed, and applications have to decide how to handle content not described by the profile.

 Generic use case profiles remain definitional, encourage derivation, and do not include _Must Support_ or Obligation.
 Constraints are limited to defining the particular scope and typically include some type of fixed value or terminology constraint to describe the kind of concept.
 Constraints are still minimal to avoid limiting downstream IG modelling and implementation choices.